 The first thing you need to do is to unplug the lamp.
 Even if it is dead, trying to replace a lamp socket with it plugged in can still be dangerous.
 Remove the lamp shade and the light bulb from the lamp and the socket.
 At the base of the lamp will be a bundle of wires formed in a knot which you can untie.

-Step 2 - Removing the Lamp Socket
+Step 2 - Remove the Lamp Socket

-You can now remove the harp (the rod that the lamp shade sits on).
+You can now remove the harp (the rod the lamp shade sits on).
 Grip the socket shell and gently rock it as you pull upward.
 After a little effort it will pop off.
 You'll be able to see the wires screwed to the lamp socket.
 Use the screwdriver to loosen the screws (don't remove them) and remove the wires.
 Put the old socket off to the side.
 There will be a screw securing the base, which you have to remove, and then you can remove the socket base.

-Step 3 - Installing the Lamp Socket
+Step 3 - Install the Lamp Socket

 Cut the wires from the lamp and strip away about an inch of the casing.
 Split the wires without damaging the casing.
 Slide the captive ring over the wires.
 Loosen the screws on the socket and wrap a wire around each screw and tighten.
 Wrap electrical tape around them.

-Step 4 - Finishing the Installation
+Step 4 - Finish the Installation

 Replace the socket shell and screw the new lamp socket into the ring.
 Tighten the screw lock.
-Tie the base wires, install the harp, bulb and shade.
+Tie the base wires, install the harp, bulb, and shade.